ts4z/barge.org/content/resources/chips/_index.md

 [Internet](https://web.archive.org/web/20120623142829/http://www.pokerart.com/)
 [Archive](https://web.archive.org/web/20180902101041/https://bargechips.org/).

-There is other BARGE paraphernalia that we will add in the future.
-Feel free to <a href="mailto:tim.showalter@gmail.com">contact us</a> if you have images or corrections.
+There is even more [BARGE paraphernalia](../paraphernalia/) that we will add in the future.

+Please [contact us](mailto:tim.showalter@gmail.com) if you have images or corrections.
 We&#8217;re missing some Purple Chips, and probably others, and there are many other things that have been made that we haven&#8217;t yet collected images of.